agentplexus/stats-agent-team/presentation.md

 <!--
 The technology choices were deliberate.
 Go provided concurrency and performance.
 A D K gave us robust L L M operations.
 Eino provided deterministic orchestration.
 Together they create a production-ready system.
 [PAUSE:1500]
 Let's talk about why we chose each technology.
 Go was chosen for its concurrency model, fast performance, and simple deployment.
 You get a single binary with no dependencies.
 Google A D K provides robust L L M operations with built-in retry logic, structured output, and tool calling.
 It handles the complexity of L L M interactions.
 Eino provides deterministic graph-based orchestration with type safety and reproducible behavior.
 Huma v2 generates Open A P I three point one specs automatically, giving us great documentation for free.
 Chi v5 is a lightweight H T T P router that doesn't get in the way.
 The gollm library abstracts multiple L L M providers so we're not locked into one vendor.
-And metasearch does the same for search A P Is.
+And MetaSerp does the same for search A P Is.
 These choices prioritize flexibility, reliability, and developer experience.
 We could build new features quickly without fighting the tech stack.
 [PAUSE:2500]
 -->